THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Last Updated on

 Monday after errands we took off from Suva.
 We enjoyed the hiking but were anxious to get out, it’s not the most pleasant place to be.
+Our destination was Astrolabe Reef, where not many cruisers head.

 We sailed to Bequ (pronounced Benga) and anchored at the top of a long bay.
 We planned on using this spot to jump off for Astrolabe reef on Tuesday.